By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

-At the same time, the Friedrich Ebert Foundation is certainly a pioneer in this field of research, which has so far been little researched.
-For the New Right conveys its nationalist-nationalist ideology through the concepts of "identity" and "resistance" and is increasingly replacing open right-wing extremism.
-Because the question for us all, Company, Bosses, employees and private persons, the question must be: How is it about living together in our society?
+The Friedrich Ebert Foundation is certainly a pioneer in this field, which has so far been little explored.
+The New Right transports its nationalist-ethnic ideology through the terms “identity” and “resistance” and increasingly replaces open right-wing extremism.
+Because the question for all of us Company, Bosses, employees and private persons, the question must be: How is it about living together in our society?
 And what can we do to improve the social climate?

 What shows the new right attitude?

-Conspiracy myths about alleged infiltration by Islam, the assertion of an opinion dictate, an abuse of the "establishment" as illegitimate, false and fraudulent, the call for national recollection of the EU and the call for resistance to the current policy form a coherent new right attitude , which is represented by nearly 28% of the population.
+Conspiracy myths about an alleged infiltration by Islam, the assertion of a dictation of opinion, an insult to the “establishment” as illegitimate, mendacious and fraudulent, the call for national return to the EU and the call for resistance against current politics form a coherent pattern of new law , which is represented by almost 28% of the population.

 The further to the right the respondents position themselves, the more they represent this form of new right attitudes.
 84% of the AfD voters tend to adjust their attitudes.

 40% of all respondents believe that Islam undermines German society.
 More than one in four (28%) think: “The ruling parties are cheating on the people”, as many complain: “In Germany you can no longer freely express your opinion without getting in trouble.”
 (28%) and demand: "It is time to show more resistance to current politics" (29%).